The East Bay Regional Park District marks its 80th anniversary this year, and you can help celebrate by joining the 2014 Trails Challenge.

 The district also has two training programs for student aides to work year-round at visitor centers or in the Public Safety Department.
 For more information, visit the website at www.ebparks.org/jobs, contact the park district human resources staff at 510-544-2154 or email email@example.com.

 Berkeley: Tilden Nature Area in Berkeley will host several nature walks and talks in coming days.
-Fungi will be the focus of a program from 1 to 2:30 p.m.
-Sunday at the Environmental Education Center, led by interpretive student aide Morgan Rani Evans.
+Fungi will be the focus of the next program from 1 to 2:30 p.m.
+Jan.
+12 at the Environmental Education Center, led by interpretive student aide Morgan Rani Evans.
 You can learn about distinguishing traits of the major groups and which ones grow in the nature area.
 To reach the center, park at the end of Tilden's Lone Oak Road off Central Park Drive, then follow the signs on foot.